Equalized Time Reversal Beamforming for Indoor Wireless Communications: Conclusions

 The spatial focusing performance of conventional TR and ETR was analyzed by calculating the signal power at an unintended receiver with uncorrelated CIR.
 We showed that the effective power ratio and the apparent power ratio between the receiver and the interfered user increase with either the channel delay spread or the signal bandwidth.
 Moreover, it was shown that the use of ETR has a small impact over this spatial focusing parameters.

 By means of numerical simulations, we verified that the proposed ETR technique outperforms conventional TR with respect to the BER under any SNR, even though the total received power is greater for conventional TR.
+We also verified the accuracy of the approximation to the ISI power in conventional TR and found that it improves for channel model with stronger delayed components (Model 2 defined here).

 \appendices